 G38 Reference Requirement Relevant section of CEMP or supporting documentation (h) Inspection and auditing.
 In addressing items (g) and (h) above, refer to RMS D&C G36.
 Section 2.2.1 Prepare an Erosion and Sediment Control Plan (ESCP) for the Work Under the deed.
 The ESCP will form part of the CEMP, and where a SWMP is also required, the ESCP will be incorporated in the SWMP.
-To be developed as required preparing the ESCP in accordance with the BLUE BOOK guidelines.
+To be developed as required The ESCP must be prepared by a person with demonstrated skills and experience in preparing the ESCP in accordance with the BLUE BOOK guidelines.
 Section 2.2.2 The ESCP must identify all erosion and sediment control risks and describe how these will be addressed during construction.
-The ESCP must include details of the following where relevant: (a) erosion and sediment control measures required: (i) before clearing and grubbing of the Site (ii) before removal of topsoil and commencement of earthworks within the catchment area (b) how upstream water will be managed so it is not polluted by the construction activities (c) method of tree removal in intermittent watercourses, leaving grasses and small understorey species undisturbed wherever possible (d) scour protection measures for haul roads and access tracks when these are an erosion hazard due to either their steepness, soil erodibility or potential for concentrating runoff flow (e) measures to stabilising temporary drains (f) measures to minimise erosion and control sedimentation from stockpiles (h) methods of constructing batters to assist the retention of topsoil on the batter slopes; (i) measures to temporarily trap sediment in median areas at regular intervals (j) controls in runoff flow paths to reduce flow velocities and minimise the potential for erosion (k) measures for controlling waste water discharge on or around the Site from dewatering (refer to Clause 3.5), surface washing, grit blasting, saw cutting, drilling, washing vehicles and plant and any other activities which add pollutants to water (l) measures to be put in place during an extended shut-down of the Site or when rainfall above a certain trigger level is predicted To be developed as required
+The ESCP must include details of the following where relevant: (a) erosion and sediment control measures required: (i) before clearing and grubbing of the Site (ii) before removal of topsoil and commencement of earthworks within the catchment area (b) how upstream water will be managed so it is not polluted by the construction activities (c) method of tree removal in intermittent watercourses, leaving grasses and small understorey species undisturbed wherever possible (d) scour protection measures for haul roads and access tracks when these are an erosion hazard due to either their steepness, soil erodibility or potential for concentrating runoff flow (e) measures for stabilising temporary drains (f) measures to minimise erosion during construction of embankments (g) measures to minimise erosion and control sedimentation from stockpiles (h) methods of constructing batters to assist the retention of topsoil on the batter slopes; (i) measures to temporarily trap sediment in median areas at regular intervals (j) controls in runoff flow paths to reduce flow velocities and minimise the potential for erosion (k) measures for controlling waste water discharge on or around the Site from dewatering (refer to Clause 3.5), surface washing, grit blasting, saw cutting, drilling, washing vehicles and plant and any other activities which add pollutants to water (l) measures to be put in place during an extended shut-down of the Site or when rainfall above a certain trigger level is predicted To be developed as required